 1. Stick to solid core doors

-The doors in your home are essential for drowning out the noise.
+The doors in your home are essential for soundproofing.
 If they aren’t made to be good at isolating you from outside sounds, they’re just going to act as a gateway for noise.
 This is why you’ll need some doors that are fit for the job.
 Solid core doors come to mind.
 Solid core doors are very effective at absorbing sounds and making sure your home stays as quiet as you want it to be.
 Coupled with vinyl weatherstripping and a threshold seal, you’re looking at a tough door that sounds won’t be able to pass through.

 2. Use caulk liberally